SAP/odata-vocabularies/README.md

 ### Editing

-Edit only the XML vocabulary files, then refresh the Markdown files and the CSDL JSON files with
+Edit only the XML files, then refresh the JSON and  Markdown files with

 ```sh
 npm run build